nwb-extensions/ndx-template/{{ cookiecutter.namespace }}/NEXTSTEPS.md

 1. In a terminal, change directory into the new {{ cookiecutter.namespace }}
 directory.

+2. Add any packages required by your extension to `requirements.txt` and `setup.py`.

-2. Run `python setup.py install` to load the `pynwb` module and any other packages required by your extension that you listed within `setup.py`.
+3. Run `python -m pip install -r requirements.txt` to load the `pynwb` module and any other packages required by your extension.

-3. Modify `src/create_extension_spec.py` to define your extension.
+4. Modify `src/create_extension_spec.py` to define your extension.

     - If you want to create any custom classes for interacting with the extension, create a directory called `pynwb-src` and add them there.